KJ Apa And Maia Mitchell Open Up About Their Sex Scene While Filming ‘The Last Summer’

 Actors Maia Mitchell and KJ Apa recently opened up about their experience filming a sex scene together for Netflix’s new teen romance film, The Last Summer, according to a report from Entertainment Tonight.

 The Last Summer revolves around a group of Chicago teens as they attempt to make the most of their final summer before heading off to college.
-In the movie, Apa plays Griffin, an aspiring musician who returns home from prep school and Mitchell plays his love interest and aspiring filmmaker, Phoebe, who has committed to spending her summer creating a documentary.
-The two creatives reconnect at a party and step into a complicated but cute summer love affair.
+In the movie, Apa plays Griffin, an aspiring musician who returns home from prep school and Mitchell plays Phoebe, his love interest and an aspiring filmmaker, who has committed to spending her summer creating a documentary.
+The two creatives reconnect at a party and step into a complicated, but cute summer love affair.
 During the film, the two end up sharing a steamy kiss and eventually make their way into the bedroom.

-While chatting with Entertainment Tonight, the actors revealed that despite the sexy on-screen perfection, their sex scene was actually far from sexy.
+While chatting with Entertainment Tonight, the actors revealed that despite the on-screen perfection, their sex scene was actually far from sexy.
 Mitchell said that it was the “least sexy thing” she’s ever done, while Apa said the whole thing was hilarious.

 “We kept laughing during that,” he said.
 “Mostly because we had literally just shot the scene where we had eaten the ribs before that.”